THE INSTITUTE FOR RESEARCH AND EDUCATION TO ADVANCE COMMUNITY HEALTH

 IREACH houses a practice-based research network of 200 primary care facilities in Washington state that serve rural, American Indian, and other underserved populations.
 The Institute has about 85 faculty, postdoctoral students, and staff members and a portfolio of approximately $85 million in extramural grant funding.
 Its members have expertise that spans public health, economics, demography, epidemiology, biostatistics, sociology, psychology, nutrition, public administration and management, and internal medicine.

-NW HERON’s mission is to improve the quality of clinical care and ameliorate health disparities in communities across Washington state and its bordering states.
+The mission of Northwest Health Education and Research Outcomes Network, or NW HERON, is to improve the quality of clinical care and ameliorate health disparities in communities across Washington state and its bordering states.

 Natives Engaged in Alzheimer’s Research, or NEAR, combats disparities associated with Alzheimer’s disease and related dementias in American Indian, Alaska Native, Native Hawaiian, and Pacific Islander groups.

 Native-Controlling Hypertension and Risk through Technology, or Native-CHART, aims to improve control of blood pressure and other risk factors for cardiovascular disease in American Indians, Alaska Natives, Native Hawaiians, and Pacific Islanders with diagnosed hypertension.

 The mission of the Native Center for Alcohol Research and Education, or NCARE, is to optimize alcohol intervention research for public health in general and our Native community partners in particular.

 The Native Alzheimer’s Disease Resource Center for Minority Aging Research, or NAD-RCMAR, aims to address the Alzheimer’s disease health disparities experienced by American Indians, Alaska Natives, Native Hawaiians, and Pacific Islanders.
 NAD-RCMAR funds pilot studies through its career development program for early-to-mid-career investigators.